-Art Assets is programming a range of art performances and installations during the month July for the Water Street Pops!
-Summer 2013 series.
+Art Assets programmed a range of art performances and installations during the month of July for the Water Street Pops!
+Summer 2013.

-PowerSuit Boutique produces custom, hand-made garments based on personal Life Consultations about dreams, passions, personal histories, bodies, and everyday life patterns.
-The opportunity is to engage with strangers about their innermost passions and dreams, and then realize those ephemeral wishes into wearable art: PowerSuits.
+Aliya Rose Bonar and Lindsay McCord’s PowerSuit Boutique produced custom, hand-made garments based on personal Life Consultations about dreams, passions, personal histories, bodies, and everyday life patterns.
+The idea was to engage with strangers about their innermost passions and dreams, and then realize those ephemeral wishes into wearable art: PowerSuits.
 The client wears their PowerSuit out into their everyday life, physical reminders of their biggest dreams.

-In collaboration with Lindsey McCord, Bonar focused on the consultation portion of the project, produced personalized talismen based on the consultation.
-On July 24 and 31, 2013; people signed up in person for a 20-minute consultation.
-Bonar recorded these interviews, along with a photo of the interviewees.
-Over the week, Bonar and McCord produced personalized talismen based on each interview, which was presented to the interviewees on August 7th of the same year.
+On July 24 and 31, 2013, people signed up in person for a 20-minute consultation with the artists.
+Bonar recorded these interviews and photographed the interviewees.
+Over the following week, Bonar and McCord produced personalized talismans based on each interview, which were presented to the interviewees on August 7.
 An informal installation of the interviewees’ photographs was presented that evening, as well.

-PowerSuit Boutique has never been presented previously.
-However the project evolved out of a body of “PowerSuit” work Bonar developed for the a year.
-Your PowerSuit is the costume your most powerful self wears, generating courage and self-confidence to pursue your passions.
+PowerSuit Boutique evolved out of a body of “PowerSuit” work Bonar developed for a year.
+Your “PowerSuit” is the costume your most powerful self wears, generating courage and self-confidence to pursue your passions.
 In previous iterations, produced at Flux Factory in February 2013 and at the Eileen Fisher Leadership Institute in Summer 2012, Bonar used PowerSuits as a concept to guide a group through realizing their own passions and steps needed to carry them out.
-Participants engaged through participating in a set of facilitated curriculum.
-The emphasis is on the group experience and not the physical product.
+Participants engaged in a set of facilitated curriculum with an emphasis is on the group experience and not the physical product.

 Visit the artist’s website: Aliyah Rose Bonar

 Created for Water Street POPS, Katherine Behar’s Street.s/wall.ing/in is a site-specific performance about architectural memory and traumas in the urban environment.
 Dancers inhabited colored shapes derived from transient urban architectural forms, animating and exploring the exterior of 32 Old Slip in Manhattan’s Wall Street neighborhood.
-Street.s/wall.ing/in was performed on August 16, 2013; in conjunction with Water Street POPS, curated by Ombretta Agro’ and Art Assets.
+Street.s/wall.ing/in was performed on August 16, 2013.
 The project was supported by a residency at LaunchPad in Brooklyn.

 Visit the artist’s website: Katherine Behar